-Being so recent, there is still no data or statistics available on its use, although it is likely to assume an important part in cross-border double taxation disputes.
+Being so recent, there is still no data or statistics available on its use, although it is likely to assume an important part in cross-border double taxation disputes in the future.
+It is also not yet possible to determine the effects that the MLI measures will produce in practice; it seems that it will take some time before a proper and reliable evaluation can be made.